bentman/PoSH-BatteryReportCollection/README.md

-# SCCM Battery Health Report Collection and Reporting
+# SCCM Battery Report Collection and Reporting

 This repository includes the `Invoke-BatteryReportCollection.ps1` script, which generates battery health and system energy reports for Windows computers, stores them in a newly created WMI class, and extends SCCM's hardware inventory to include this new data.
 It also provides SQL queries to generate reports in SCCM and a guide on how to convert `$rescentUsages` data for SCCM reporting.